Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 </details>

-2. Now, try adding **variant** props which will change the appearnace of the page number, and add border to the numbers as shown in the image below
+2. Now, try adding **variant** props which will change the appearance of the page number, and add a border to the numbers as shown in the image below

 ![outlined-pagination](/PAGINATION%20IN%20REACTJS/Images/outlinedPagination.png)